bartek-dec/Numeric_Matrix_Processor/README.md

 ![matrix](./src/main/resources/matrix.png)

 #### 5. Calculate a determinant - this operation calculates the determinant for the provided matrix and displays the result (a single number).
 #### 6. Inverse matrix - this operation finds inverse matrix for the provided matrix and displays it.
 Provided matrix must be a square matrix.
+If the determinant of the provided matrix is equal to 0 than inverse matrix can not be found.